TrueCloudLab/frostfs-s3-gw/docs/aws_cli.md

 #### Obtainment of a list of buckets

-To view the list of the buckets in the NeoFS node, to which the gateway is connected, enter the following command:
+To view the list of the buckets in the FrostFS node, to which the gateway is connected, enter the following command:
 ```
 $ aws s3 ls
 ```